Tax Deduction: What It Is, How It Works, and Common Examples

 Consider all the possible deductions that you can claim on your tax returns.
 For instance, if you are self-employed, you can deduct home office expenses and your phone and internet costs.

 #4.
-Is tax exemption the same as a tax write-off?
+Is a tax exemption the same as a tax write-off?

 Tax write-offs and tax deductions are the same.
 Both pertain to the items that you can deduct from your taxable income to help reduce your taxes owed.